uprighted-learners/unit-5-hello-express/readme.md

 ## Going Further

-- Using conditional logic within your `:page` route, send differently styled HTML responses dependent on the value of `:page`.
+- Using conditional logic within your `/:page` route, send differently styled HTML responses dependent on the value of `:page`.

 - How could you utilize request params to retrieve information from the user to display on another page? _Utilizing server-side rendering_, set up a form that takes in a user's name.
 This name should then be passed in the URL to another page and used to greet the user there.